Anti-Irish sentiment: 19th century

-During the 1700s and 1800s, many states in the United States allowed non-citizens to vote.
+During the 1700s and 1800s, many states in the United States allowed male non-citizens to vote.
 Anti-Irish Catholic sentiment following the War of 1812 and intensifying again in the 1840s lead many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
 States that banned non-citizen voting during this time included New Hampshire in 1814, Virginia in 1818, Connecticut in 1819, New Jersey in 1820, Massachusetts in 1822, Vermont in 1828, Pennsylvania in 1838, Delaware in 1831, Tennessee in 1834, Rhode Island in 1842, Illinois in 1848, Ohio and Maryland in 1851, and North Carolina in 1856.

-Nineteenth-century Protestant American "Nativist" discrimination against Irish Catholics reached a peak in the mid-1850s when the Know-Nothing Movement tried to oust Catholics from public office.
+In the Know Nothing Platform, an 1855 anonymous anti-Catholic book, the self-described Know Nothing author argued for restricting the political rights of Irish immigrants.
+The document compared the United States to a business, asserting that just as a firm would not admit someone “totally ignorant of its principles,” immigrants should not be entrusted with voting or governance:

+And is it to be supposed that an ignorant, bog-trotting Irishman, who after years of instruction, can scarcely be taught to shoe a horse—the moment he is imported from Ireland, under the auspices of Archbishop Hughes, to be put up for sale, to the highest bid of profligate politicians—is competent to understand and control, for the good of the community, our complicated system of government and policy?

 Henry Winter Davis, an active Know-Nothing, was elected on the new "American Party" ticket to Congress from Maryland.
 He told Congress that the un-American Irish Catholic immigrants were to blame for the recent election of Democrat James Buchanan as president, stating:

 The recent election has developed in an aggravated form every evil against which the American party protested.
 Foreign allies have decided the government of the country – men naturalized in thousands on the eve of the election.
 Again in the fierce struggle for supremacy, men have forgotten the ban which the Republic puts on the intrusion of religious influence on the political arena.
 These influences have brought vast multitudes of foreign-born citizens to the polls, ignorant of American interests, without American feelings, influenced by foreign sympathies, to vote on American affairs; and those votes have, in point of fact, accomplished the present result.